-Corporal punishment includes the willful infliction of, or willfully causing the infliction of, physical pain on a student.

-However, this policy does not prohibit the use of reasonable force and touching in self-defense or in the defense of another or to prevent damage to property.
-Briefly restraining a child who is trying to engage in violent or inappropriate behavior is also allowed.
+It is the policy of Big Sur Charter School that no teacher or other staff member will use corporal punishment against a student.
+This prohibition includes spanking, slapping, pinching, hitting, tying, taping, or the use of any other physical force as retaliation or correction for inappropriate behavior.
+However, this policy does not prohibit the use of reasonable force and touching in self-defense or in the defense of another.
+Briefly restraining a child who is trying to engage in violent or inappropriate behavior is also allowed, however, prone restraint is prohibited.
 Only such force as necessary to defend one's self, another person, or the child or to protect property is legally permitted.
 Excessive force is prohibited.